jhyland87/DataTables-Keep-Conditions/README.md

+## :exclamation: Note: This plugin is not actively maintained :exclamation:
+###### This plugin/library was created by me out of necessity, and released to help others that may need it.
+I don't have time to actively maintain the code to keep up with DataTables updates or bugs in my code.
+If you run into an issue, feel free to attribute your own changes. :thumbsup:
+---

 # DataTables Plugin - Keep Conditions #

 Store the DataTable conditions within the URL hash every time a condition is changed, such as the page, length, search or a column order, making it possible to copy/paste the URL.
 Once said URL is loaded, the conditions will be retrieved from the URL hash and implemented to the table on DT initialization.